ShehabM0/HealthCare/README.md

 # HealthCare 🏥
-HealthCare is a Hospital Management System a comprehensive software solution designed to streamline the administrative, financial, and clinical operations of a hospital.
+HealthCare is a Hospital Management System, which offers a comprehensive software solution designed to streamline the administrative, financial, and clinical operations of a hospital.
 It integrates various functionalities such as patient registration, appointment scheduling, billing, medical records management, and more, to enhance the efficiency and effectiveness of healthcare delivery.

 ## Technologies Used ⚙️
 - **Backend:**